fauna/fauna-go/README.md

 }
 ```

 Streams can compose with normal query results.
-In order to initiate a stream from a query result, call the `Client.Subscribe()` method on the resulting `fauna.Stream` value.
+To start a stream from a query result, call `Client.Subscribe()` on the `fauna.Stream` value.

 ``` go
 package main